Sign up now for a free

 InstantPublisher.Com: Self publishing made easy and affordable.
 All file types accepted with many options.
 Starting at $100 for 25 copies in 7-10 days!
 Visit us today!

-Your Drama Newsletter Editors: Adriana Noir Fyn-Edits/revision=fun!
+Your Drama Newsletter Editors: Adriana Noir Fyn-submit to the anthology!
 Joy

 Thank you for reading our newsletters and for supporting us with feedback and encouragement.